archman/epics-tools-appimage/README.md

 ## User Guide

 ### Installation
-On an x86_64 machine, type in the Terminal with ``pip install epics-appimage`` to install the package.
+On an x86_64 machine, type in the Terminal with ``pip install epics-appimage`` to install the package, or with ``-U`` to update from the existing installation.

 Alternatively, each AppImage can also be downloaded from the release page, ``chmod +x <AppImage>`` and run it.
 If only one AppImage is needed, download